 Mr. Callahan is an accomplished global-life-sciences operating executive and board member with 25 years of experience in the biopharma industry, most recently with the Actavis plc (now Allergan) organization.
 He has provided independent advisory and board services to pharmaceutical, biotech, and life-science companies going through a transformation in their business; particularly development-stage companies making the transition to commercial, and commercial-stage companies seeking to rapidly accelerate growth.

 Mr. Weddle is a business and technology consultant.
-He has built and sold successful high-tech start-ups, including one sold to Rockwell Automation for $200M.
+He has built and sold successful high-tech start-ups, including a $200 million sale one sold to Rockwell Automation for $200M.
 He has helped create another half dozen startups, and as a consultant for Ernst & Young helped senior most leadership for Disney, Intel, Ericsson, Amgen, Ford, Boeing, Sprint, Southwest Airlines, Hilton, Mattel, Warner Brothers, and others.
-He also has extensive experience with U.S. Government having held TS and TS/SCI positions.
+Richard He also has extensive experience with U.S. Government having held TS and TS/SCI positions.

 Richard P. Jaffe